treasure-data/td-ios-sdk/README.md

 ## About Error code

-`TreasureData#addEventWithCallback()` and `uploadEventsWithCallback()` call back `onError` block with `errorCode` argument.
+`addEventWithCallback` and `uploadEventsWithCallback` methods call back `onError` block with `errorCode` argument.
 This argument is useful to know the cause type of the error.
 There are the following error codes.

-- "init_error"
-  - The initialization failed.
+- `init_error` :  The initialization failed.
-- "invalid_param"
-  - The parameter passed to the API was invalid
+- `invalid_param` : The parameter passed to the API was invalid
-- "invalid_event"
-  - The event was invalid
+- `invalid_event` : The event was invalid
-- "data_conversion"
-  - Failed to convert the data to/from JSON
+- `data_conversion` : Failed to convert the data to/from JSON
-- "storage_error"
-  - Failed to read/write data in the storage
+- `storage_error` : Failed to read/write data in the storage
-- "network_error"
-  - Failed to communicate with the server due to network problem
+- `network_error` : Failed to communicate with the server due to network problem
-- "server_response"
-  - The server returned an error response
+- `server_response` : The server returned an error response

 ## Additional Configuration

 ### Endpoint

-The API endpoint (default: https://in.treasuredata.com) can be modified using the `setApiEndpoint` API after the client has been initialized using the `initializeWithApiKey` API.
+The API endpoint (default: https://in.treasuredata.com) can be modified using `initializeApiEndpoint` class method.
 For example,

 ```
     [TreasureData initializeApiEndpoint:@"https://in.treasuredata.com"];